turingschool/career-development-curriculum/module_two/feedback_ii.md

 * Your partner is often late?
 Your position: Be on time.
 * Your partner micromanages?
 Your position: Stop doing that.

-But interests are the *why* behind those positions. *Why* is it a problem that your partner is late?
+But interests pertain to the *why* behind those positions. *Why* is it a problem that your partner is late?
 Time ends up being wasted and you may feel disrespected. *Why* is micromanaging not helpful?
 Because it doesn't allow the other person to have autonomy over their work and could lead to a sense of resentment.

 As the feedback giver, you need to tune into what your underlying interests are in the position you're taking in order to fully help your partner grow and improve.